 Invertebrates (insects, spiders, worms, millipedes, etc.):

-Fossil Shells: 66
+Fossil Shells: 46

 In 2009, MMA joined in partnership with the Museum of Comparative Zoology in Cambridge, MA.
 Duplicate specimens are deposited there so that scientists world wide have better access to Nantucket specimens.
 The Maria Mitchell Natural Science Museum maintains on island the complete collection listed above.